twilio/twilio-node/README.md

 `twilio-node` supports credential storage in environment variables.
 If no credentials are provided when instantiating the Twilio client (e.g., `const client = require('twilio')();`), the values in following env vars will be used: `TWILIO_ACCOUNT_SID` and `TWILIO_AUTH_TOKEN`.

+Also take note that if you invoke any V2010 operations and do not set an account SID, the library will automatically use the `TWILIO_ACCOUNT_SID` value that the client was initialized with.

 If your environment requires SSL decryption, you can set the path to CA bundle in the env var `TWILIO_CA_BUNDLE`.

 ### Lazy Loading